 One of the major challenges to many institutions is ensuring that the explanations of AI/ML are reliable and useful.
 Rough estimates, inaccurate, or inconsistent explanations in financial service institutions, for example, raise special concerns, especially for credit lending decisions.

 To reduce explainability-based risks, institutions may test the explanatory techniques used for accuracy and stability on the simulated data.

 Malicious actors could use available AI system explanations and predictions to attack the organization.
 Organizations can mitigate such potential risk by only sharing the required information that is required by a given consumer or as required by the law.

 Strong traditional technology and cyber control could be used for effective AI-based risk mitigation.
 The use of strong information security practices and watermarking could help mitigate model extraction attacks.
 Watermarking involves training the AI/ML system to produce unique output for a given input.

-After completing this reading, you should be able to: Define, calculate, and distinguish...
+After completing this reading, you should be able to: Describe an operational risk...
 Read More

-After completing this reading, you should be able to: Describe elements of an...
+After completing this reading, you should be able to: Identify best practices for...
 Read More